Elementary School Rhymes

 This rhyme was a welcoming note to all students, asserting the beginning of a new term and resumption of school after a long break.

-5. Parents Listen Your Children
+5. Parents Listen to Your Children

-Parents listen your children,
+Parents listen to your children,

 We are the leaders of tomorrow,